Daddoon/BlazorMobile/MIGRATION.md

             private void BlazorMobileService_OnBlazorMobileLoaded(object source, BlazorMobileOnFinishEventArgs args)
             {
+                //InvokeAsync is mainly needed for .NET Core implementation that need the renderer context InvokeAsync(() =>
+                {
                     //BlazorMobile is ready.
 We should call StateHasChanged method in order to call BuildRenderTree again.
                     //This time, it should load your app with base.BuildRenderTree() method call.
                     BlazorMobileService.HideElementById("placeholder");
                     StateHasChanged();
+                }
             }

             protected override void BuildRenderTree(RenderTreeBuilder builder)